DataFire/Integrations/integrations/generated/azure_automation_job/README.md

     * lastModifiedTime `string`: Gets or sets the last modified time of the job.
     * lastStatusModifiedTime `string`: Gets or sets the last status modified time of the job.
     * parameters `object`: Gets or sets the parameters of the job.
+    * provisioningState `string`: The provisioning state of a resource.
     * runOn `string`: Gets or sets the runOn which specifies the group name where the job is to be executed.
     * runbook `object`: The runbook property associated with the entity.
       * name `string`: Gets or sets the name of the runbook.